-In the Hungarian literature - unlike in the American one - the equivalent of 'race' is rarely used,96 and there are no theoretical debates about whether Gypsies should be seen as a race or an ethnicity from a sociological-anthropological perspective.
+In the Hungarian literature - unlike in the American one - the equivalent of 'race' is rarely used,98 and there are no theoretical debates about whether Gypsies should be seen as a race or an ethnicity from a sociological-anthropological perspective.
 In the texts written in English (e.g. Durst 2011, 2002; Kóczé 2011, 2009; Kligman 2001; Emigh, Fodor & Szelényi 2001), both race and ethnicity are used.
 Durst states that she consistently uses "the term 'ethnic group', indicating that an approach which perceives race in an essentialist sense emphasising the biological differences among different people is unacceptable for [her]" (2011: 16).
 Race, however, is a valid category, especially in a political context, and in discussing the individual and institutional racism affecting Hungarian Gypsies, be they called 'ethnicity' or 'ethnic minority'.
 Kóczé (2011, 2009) uses both terms, not very consistently, and does not elaborate on her usage of the terms, but from her topic and approach it is clear that her use of 'race' serves the political purpose of highlighting racism against Roma.
 Kligman, coming from an American academic background, uses 'race' and 'racialisation' (of poverty) in her text (2001).
-Emigh, Fodor and Szelényi (2001), reflecting on how underclass formation becomes racialized/ethnicized, explain the differentiation thus: "We use the term 'racialization' in contrast to 'ethnicization'. (...)
-[W]e use 'race' to refer to social actors' cultural distinction based on physical and biological differences, and 'ethnicity' to their cultural distinctions based on social differences" (2001: 5).
-They use both, because they argue that "the process of turning cultural distinctions based on social differences into cultural distinctions based on physical differences may be the exclusionary classificatory process linked to underclass formation" (2001: 5).

-96 An exception is Ladányi and Szelényi (2000); they use 'race or ethnicity' several times in their text but do not reflect on this usage.
+98 An exception is Ladányi and Szelényi (2000); they use 'race or ethnicity' several times in their text but do not reflect on this usage.